Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-The East India Company is the clearest answer history offers to the question of how powerful a corporation can become.
-Chartered in 1600 to trade for spices and textiles, it spent two centuries acquiring something no company has held before or since: a subcontinent.
+The East India Company, chartered by Elizabeth I in 1600, is the clearest answer history offers to the question of how powerful a corporation can become.
+Founded to trade for spices and textiles, it spent two centuries acquiring something no company has held before or since: a subcontinent.
 By the early 1800s it governed roughly 200 million people across India and maintained a private army of about 260,000 soldiers — roughly twice the size of the standing British Army — collecting taxes, fighting wars, and administering justice over a fifth of humanity.

 It overreached.
 Its rule was extractive and brutal, and in 1857 a vast rebellion swept northern India.
 The British government, alarmed that a commercial company held this much power, used the uprising as the moment to seize control: the Crown took over direct rule in 1858, and the Company was formally wound up in 1874.
 The most powerful corporation in history did not go bankrupt or get out-competed — it was nationalized out of existence by its own state.